fmrmf/sudo-ape/README.md

 Charts for sudooooo swap using ApeWorX

-## Installation
+## Setup

-Most of the sudoswap pair contracts (`LSSVMPair.sol`) are **not** verified on Etherscan, so I went for a manual workaround by compiling locally in this project.
+Most of the sudoswap pair contracts `LSSVMPair.sol` are **not** verified on Etherscan, so I went for a manual workaround by compiling locally in this project.
 This allows using ApeWorX's out-of-the-box `Contract` functionality to query for the events we care about.

 Relevant needed contracts are in the `contracts/` folder.
 Simply